Jillian Thorning wins individual title at SSC Cross Country Championship

 Source

-FORT LAUDERDALE, FLA. – Following an impressive performance at the SSC Championship meet, the Sharks look to carry that momentum into Saturday, at the NCAA South Region Championship in Lakeland, Fla.
+FORT LAUDERDALE, Fla. – After securing the program’s first SSC Title on the women’s side, the Sharks look to carry that momentum into Saturday’s NCAA South Region Championship race.

 For complete coverage of Saturday’s action, visit the schedule page on NSUSharks.com, or follow the Sharks on Instagram and Twitter at @NSU_XCTF.